 Our office hours are Monday to Friday 08:30 - 16:00.

-If there's something troubling you outside these hours please contact the Samaritans.
+If there's something troubling you outside these hours please contact one of the following:

 Tell us what the problem is by filling in our welfare request form or calling 023 9254 7224.

 If required, we'll get in touch with SSAFA to raise a case number.

 Where necessary a SSAFA caseworker will come and visit you to assess your needs and will complete an 'Assessment Form A'.
 This might sound daunting, but it won't be a frightening experience - SSAFA are there to help and they need to make sure they have a full picture of your situation to identify which charities can best help you.
 Without this form, we (and any other charity SSAFA reports to) cannot issue you a grant.